sdss/mangadap/docs/help/rundap.rst

                             set up to -vv (default: 0)
       --quiet               suppress screen output (default: False)
-      --print_version       print DAP version and stop (default: False) --loose               Only throw warnings if the versioning is not identically as it should be for the designated MPL (default: False) --drpver DRPVER       MaNGA DRP version for analysis; $MANGADRP_VER by default (default: None)
+      --print_version       print DAP version and stop (default: False) --drpver DRPVER       MaNGA DRP version for analysis; $MANGADRP_VER by default (default: None)
       --redux_path REDUX_PATH